1964 Facel Vega Facel II

 • Powered by a 6.3-litre (383 cubic inch) Chrysler-sourced V-8 paired with a three-speed TorqueFlite automatic transmission

-• Presents in restored condition, understood to have been completed by Alan Carrington between 2008 and 2011; presented with invoices and restoration photos
+• Presented in restored condition, understood to have been completed by Alan Carrington between 2008 and 2011; accompanied by invoices and restoration photos

 • Subject of fascinating road trip feature in Classic & Sports Car; accompanied by a copy of the magazine in which it appears